 What can this SAR pack be used for?

-This subject access pack has been recently updated to be GDPR compliant.
+This subject access pack has been recently updated for making requests to the police under the Data Protection Act 2018.
 It is a comprehensive means of obtaining maximum disclosure of your personal records.
-There are countless reasons why you should make a request, such as the following:
+There are countless reasons why you should make a request, including:

 - Preparing a complaint about the police

 - Suing the police